EPFLiGHT/Conferences-Calendar/.github/ISSUE_TEMPLATE/add-conference.md

 ---
 name: Add a Conference
-about: Submit a new conference to the calendar
+about: Request a new conference to be added to the calendar
 title: '[ADD] Conference Name Year'
 labels: 'conference-addition'
 assignees: ''